A general class of surrogate functions for stable and efficient reinforcement learning

-While the functional representation defines a policy's sufficient statistics, the parameterization specifies the practical realization of these statistics.
-The policy parameterization is independent of its functional representation, it is explicit and determined by a model whose parameters $\theta$ are optimized by a policy gradient algorithm.
-For example, we could represent a policy by its state-action occupancy measure and use a linear parameterization to define this measure, implying $\mu^\pi(s,a | \theta) = \inner{\theta}{\phi(s,a)}$, where $\theta$ is the parameter to be optimized and $\phi(s,a)$ are the known features providing information about the state-occupancy measures.
+In the previous section, we defined the functional representation of a policy.
+However, as we mentioned, typically, one cannot optimize $J$ with respect to these representations directly, in which case the policy $\pi$ is parameterized.
+While the functional representation defines a policy's sufficient statistics, the \emph{policy parameterization} specifies the practical realization of these statistics and defines the set $\Pi$ of realizable (representable) policies.
+The parameterization is independent of the functional representation, is explicit and determined by a \emph{model} with parameters $\theta$.
+For example, we could represent a policy by its state-action occupancy measure and use a linear parameterization to realize this measure, implying $\mu^\pi(s,a | \theta) = \inner{\theta}{\phi(s,a)}$, where $\theta$ is the parameter to be optimized and $\phi(s,a)$ are the known features providing information about the state-occupancy measures.
 Similarly, we could use a neural-network parameterization for the variables that define a policy in its softmax representation, rewriting $z^\pi(a,s) = z^\pi(a,s | \theta)$.
-The \emph{tabular parameterization} is special and makes the functional representation of a policy equivalent to its parameterization.
+In order to compare to existing methods~\citep{agarwal2019optimality, mei2020global}, we also define a \emph{tabular parameterization}.
 For a finite state-action MDP with $S$ states and $A$ actions, choosing a tabular parameterization with the softmax representation results in $\theta \in \R^{SA}$ such that $\forall s \in \mathscr{S}, a \in \mathscr{A}$, $z^\pi(a,s |\theta) = \theta_{s,a}$.

-The tabular parameterization is studied in previous work~\citep{agarwal2019optimality, mei2020global}.
-The policy parameterization defines the set $\Pi$ of realizable (representable) policies.
-For example, when using the direct functional representation with a tabular parameterization, the set $\Pi$ is a simplex.
-We denote by $\piopt := \argmax_{\pi \in \Pi} J(\pi)$ as the \emph{optimal policy} in the class.
-In the next section, we describe the functional mirror ascent framework and how to design a generic policy gradient method.
+Next, we describe a form of mirror ascent to directly update a policy's functional representation.